Fewnity/Xenity-Engine/Web site sources/src/manual/usage/play_game_on_console.md

 Each game console has a special executable file.

 - On PSP it's an EBOOT.PBP file, it will directly launch the game.
+Cannot be renamed.
 - On PsVita it's a .vpk file, it will install the game, asset files are in the .vpk file.
+Can be renamed.
 - On PS3 it's a .self, it will directly launch the game.
+Can be renamed.

 ## Emulation